How to Deal With Rude Customers

 • “This should be fixed before the end of the week.”

-These can work especially well if paired with a signal that you are taking ownership of the customer’s problem – to lift that burden away from them.
+can be effective, especially when paired with a clear signal that you are taking ownership of their issue, helping to lift that burden off their shoulders.

 It’s easy to script responses for when a customer is rude, but different customers will react in different ways to those responses, making these scenarios difficult to control.